arangodb/docs/3.7/programs-arangoimport-examples-json.md

 data.
 Data that appears later in the input file may be imported earlier than data that appears earlier in the input file.
 This is normally not a problem but may cause issues when when there are data dependencies or duplicates in the import data.
 In this case, the number of threads should be set to 1.
+Also, using parallelism with the parameter `--threads X` can lead to a race condition when there are duplicates e.g. multiple equal `_key`values, so even ignoring the duplicates will make the output unpredictable, meaning not knowing which document will be inserted.